Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Introduction

 \section{Introduction}

 Recovering structured signals from incomplete linear measurements is a central theme in modern signal processing, compressed sensing, and machine learning.
 A particularly important setting is the \acrfull*{mmv} problem corresponding to signals sharing a common underlying structure, particularly a shared sparse support.
 This joint sparsity structure, prevalent in applications from neuroimaging \citep{chen2022mmv} to multiple-input multiple-output (MIMO) channel estimation \citep{yang2024mmv} allows for an improved recovery over processing single vectors individually.
-Classical algorithmic approaches for \acrshort*{mmv} including \acrfull*{msp}\citep{liu2019mmv}, \acrfull*{momp} \citep{zhang2022some, chen2020mmv} and \acrfull*{mfocuss} {introduced by} \citet{cotter2005sparse}, often depend on the optimal tuning of regularization parameters or require prior knowledge of the sparsity level.
-These limitations motivate the search for tuning-free methods for achieving row sparsity.
+Classical approaches for \acrshort*{mmv} including \acrfull*{msp} \citep{liu2019mmv}, \acrfull*{momp} \citep{zhang2022some, chen2020mmv}, \acrfull*{mamp} \citep{ziniel2012efficient} and \acrfull*{mfocuss} {introduced by} \citet{cotter2005sparse}, often depend on the optimal tuning of regularization parameters or require prior knowledge of the sparsity level.
+While Bayesian methods like \acrfull*{bsbl} \citep{liu2013compression} can learn these parameters, they are often susceptible to noise.
+These limitations motivate the search for robust, tuning-free methods for achieving row sparsity.

-An alternative paradigm based on \acrfull*{ir} through overparameterization has recently gained traction \citep{arora2018optimization, arora2019implicit, li2018algorithmic}.
+An alternative paradigm based on \acrfull*{ir} through overparameterization has emerged with the works of \citep{arora2018optimization, arora2019implicit, li2018algorithmic}.
 Specifically, gradient descent is used on an overparameterized or factorized representation of the target signal rather than adding explicit penalty terms (like $\ell_p^{}$ norms) to the loss function to encourage sparsity.
 The dynamics of the optimization process, often combined with specific initialization strategies or early stopping, implicitly guide the solution towards desirable structures like sparsity or low rank.
 This phenomenon has been analyzed in context of \acrfull*{smv} sparse recovery by \citet{ vaskevicius2019implicit, li2021implicit, chou2023more}.

+Unlike prior implicit regularization analyses in the \acrshort*{smv} setting, such as \citet{vaskevicius2019implicit, li2021implicit, chou2023more}, which factorize a single vector under an $\ell_2^{}$ loss, the \acrshort*{mmv} problem involves recovering a matrix with a shared row-sparse structure.
+This shared support couples the optimization dynamics across columns and naturally leads to a Frobenius-norm objective, motivating a parameterization tailored to \acrshort*{mmv} recovery.
+Building on these observations, we propose an overparameterized formulation for row-sparse \acrshort*{mmv} recovery and analyze the resulting implicit regularization induced by gradient descent.